FUTURE OF MEDICINE

 What it is:

-The albumin test measures the level of albumin, a protein made by your liver.
+Measures the level of albumin, a protein made by your liver.
 Albumin helps keep fluid in your blood vessels and carries hormones, vitamins, and other substances throughout your body.

-What it matters:
+Why it matters:

 Low albumin levels may suggest that your liver isn’t making enough protein, which can happen in liver disease, kidney disease, malnutrition, or inflammation.
 High levels are less common and usually related to dehydration.